 Establishing Marketing Orders and Agreements

 The AMAA, its implementing regulations, and the Administrative Procedure Act, 5 U.S.C. §§ 551–706, set forth the process for establishing marketing orders and agreements.
-Any person, including the Secretary, may propose a marketing order or agreement.
+Any person, including the Secretary of Agriculture (Secretary), may propose a marketing order or agreement.
 If a person other than the Secretary initiates the proposal, that person must file a written application with the Secretary.

 The Administrator is required to investigate the proposal to determine whether there is “reason to believe” that issuance of the order or agreement “will tend to effectuate the declared policy” of the AMAA.
 If the Administrator determines that the proposed order or agreement “will tend to effectuate the declared policy” of the AMAA, it must provide for an opportunity for a hearing on the proposed order.
 A Notice of Public Hearing is issued and published at least 15 days before the hearing.

 Following the hearing, the Administrator issues a recommended decision that, among other things, rules upon each of the proposed findings or conclusions submitted by interested persons and either proposes a marketing agreement or order or denies the request to do so.

 The final step in establishing a marketing order or agreement is referendum approval.
-Typically, two-thirds of producers, either by number or volume, of the particular commodity must approve of the proposed order or agreement.
+Typically, two-thirds of producers, either by number or volume, of a particular commodity must approve of the proposed order or agreement.
 Once approved, the order or agreement is binding on all handlers within the marketing area specified in the order or agreement.

 The process for amending an order or agreement parallels the process for establishing an order or agreement.